I’ve Been There

 Waking Up

 When Covid hit, I was no longer able to work 18-hour days, 7 days a week.
-I couldn’t escape anymore, so I was forced to slow down and well, take a hard look at my life.
+I couldn’t escape me anymore, so I was forced to slow down and well, take a hard look at my life.
 I realized it wasn’t just my mental and physical health that was suffering, but my most important relationships were taking a beating, too.
-My kids were like strangers, emotionally miles away, and my marriage barely existed.
-Michael and I were more roommates than husband and wife—two ghosts under the same roof.
+My kids were like strangers – emotionally miles away – and my marriage barely existed.
+Michael and I were more roommates than husband and wife – just two ghosts under the same roof.

-I was so pissed, realizing I had lost so much over the years.
+I felt such despair, realizing I had lost so much over the years.
 Years I could never get back.
 I remember screaming inside, “This can’t be my life!”

 Hitting Rock Bottom